karikera/vscode-nwjs-debug/README.md

 # nwjs README

-I forked `Debugger for Chrome` and add `NWJS(Windows ver)`
+Forked from `Debugger for Chrome`

 Throw away typescript, and use javascript

-I use NWJS LTS version (`nwjs-sdk-v0.19.0-win-ia32`)
+NWjs version: `v0.14.7-sdk`

 # Issues

-Sometimes nwjs terminate when use debug command, I don't known why..  want to fix
+Sometimes NWjs terminate when use debug command, I don't known why..  want to fix